-- Treated patients with dignity and respect - Providing patients with information about the care and treatment provided, including aftercare.
+- Treated patients with dignity and respect - Good processes in place for patients to provide feedback - Providing patients with information about the care and treatment provided, including aftercare.

 Delivery of Safe and Effective Care

 Overall summary:

 The clinic environment was well maintained and free from obvious hazards, it was also warm and welcoming.
 The general ambience in the waiting room was of a high standard and thought had been put into the layout.